The form at the bottom of the page is for potential attendees wishing to receive updates on this meeting via email.

 b) to proactively address inclusivity and matters of diversity.

 The latter goal will not only be achieved through a possible short-course / retreat (above), but via a range of networking formats that some may consider outside of standard conventions and that will demonstrate cultural sensitivity while subtly helping to assure protected dignities among all types of people.
 This approach will incorporate friendly breakfasts, an ice-breaker potentially taking the form of an inclusive curry night, no meeting-supported / free alcohol, yet still including relaxed activities and dancing with the main meal / banquet.
 To the greatest degree that is pragmatic, ways will be found to support those with children (e.g., sponsored child care funds / day care centre vouchers, a ‘play / tv room’ set-up for colouring in / board games or similar activities, and within / adjacent to any evening poster session).
-In addition, the organising team will seek to provide for scholars of current asylum seeking or refugee status, those with caring responsibilities or health challenges (including mental health), as well as those from low income countries (scroll down for list), and those receiving low incomes during 2022 / 2023.
+In addition, the organising team will seek to provide for scholars of current asylum seeking or refugee status, those with caring responsibilities or health challenges (including mental health), as well as those from lower-middle and low income countries (scroll down for list), and those receiving low incomes during 2022 / 2023.

 The intention is to recruit a number of attending students and early-stage post-doctoral scholars / other sector staff as session conveners and judges of student talks / posters.
 This approach will support efforts to create a friendly atmosphere, places emerging researchers in beneficial positions of prominence, and encourages them to responsibly manage prize assessments, time and scientific discussions at this relatively small-scale meeting.